glutengo/rendering-strategies/backend/res/posts/angular/angular.md

 When we observe the network tab of our SSR application in the browser we will see that some data is needlessly fetched in the browser although it is already available and visible.
 The content of the current post is an excellent example for this.
 As we have seen earlier, the full content of our post is available in the HTML file provided by the server because the Angular application was executed on the server and this was the result of server side rendering.
-Our application is then executed in the browser again and ouro `PostComponent` again fetches the post contents from the backend.
+Our application is then executed in the browser again and our `PostComponent` again fetches the post contents from the backend.
 This fetches data that we already know and in fact the user is already able to see.
 It is desirable to avoid these sorts of duplicated requests.

 Angular provides a solution for this.
-As described in their docs<sup>[[2]](#ref-2)</sup>, by use of the `TransferHttpCacheModule` (part of the @nguniversal/common package) in the App Module and the `ServerTransferStateModule` in the Server Module, all Requests performed with Angular's HttpClient on the server are stored in a key-value store.
+As described in their docs<sup>[[2]](#ref-2)</sup>, by the use of the `TransferHttpCacheModule` (part of the @nguniversal/common package) in the App Module and the `ServerTransferStateModule` in the Server Module, all Requests performed with Angular's HttpClient on the server are stored in a key-value store.
 This store is transferred to the client.
 HttpClient Requests in the browser are then answered by the store if possible.
 This way requests that were already performed on the server are not sent from the browser again.
 Any other requests are performed as usual.